Information about Breast Reduction:

 Heavy, uncomfortable breasts that are disproportionately large can lead to chronic pain and a variety of physical problems.
-Breast reduction surgery is more than just a procedure that reduces the size of the breasts; by removing excess breast tissue, our board-certified plastic surgeons can help you escape the physical limitations, systemic discomfort and unwanted attention that large breasts can cause.
+Breast reduction surgery is more than just a procedure that reduces the size of the breasts; by removing excess breast tissue, our Board Certified and Board Eligibile plastic surgeons can help you escape the physical limitations, systemic discomfort, and unwanted attention that large breasts can cause.

-If you struggle with uncomfortably large breasts and would like to discuss your candidacy for breast reduction surgery, please contact Plastic Surgeons of Lexington today online or at 859-276-3883 to meet personally with an experienced breast surgeon.
-We welcome patients from all over Kentucky, including Frankfort, Georgetown, Nicholasville and other Lexington-area communities.
+If you struggle with uncomfortably large breasts and would like to discuss your candidacy for breast reduction surgery, please contact Plastic Surgeons of Lexington today to meet personally with an experienced breast surgeon.
+We welcome patients from all over Kentucky, including Frankfort, Georgetown, Nicholasville, and other Lexington-area communities.

 What Is Breast Reduction Surgery?